 Market orientation has been conceptualized in different ways.
 These researchers concur with the definition proposed by Langerak (2001).
 He states that based on the literature there are three dominant conceptualizations for creating superior value for customers.
-Kohli and inworski (1990) outline a conceptualization of market orientation that relates to the reganization-wide generation of market intelligence, its dissemination across the various functional areas of the business and the organization-wide response to it.
-This perspective regests that with the proper resources and focus, an organization can become more market intelligence in a relatively rapid response to corporate directives (Noble, Sinha and Kumar, and Slater (1990) defined a market orientation as consisting of three behavioural concents--customer orientation, competitor orientation and inter-functional coordination-customer decision criteria--long-term focus and profitability.
+Kohli and Jaworski (1990) outline a conceptualization of market orientation that relates to the organization-wide generation of market intelligence, its dissemination across the various functional areas of the business and the organization-wide response to it.
+This perspective suggests that with the proper resources and focus, an organization can become more market oriented in a relatively rapid response to corporate directives (Noble, Sinha and Kumar, 2002).

+Narver and Slater (1990) defined a market orientation as consisting of three behavioural components--customer orientation, competitor orientation and inter-functional coordination-- and two decision criteria--long-term focus and profitability.
 Their inferences about the behavioural components of a market orientation complemented the findings by Jaworski and Kohli (1990) presented previously.